 In 1991, Golder joined the University of Iowa staff as an assistant coach.
 He was with the Hawkeye program until his appointment as the Wolverine head coach in July of 1996.
 International coaching appointments have taken Golder to Hungary, Romania, Bulgaria, Israel, France, Italy, Spain, Mexico, Belgium, Puerto Rico, Thailand and South Korea.
 He served as coach for the U.S. team at the 1995 World University Games in Fukuoka, Japan; the 1997 World University Games in Sicily; the 2003 World University Games team in Daegu, South Korea; and the 2007 World University Games in Bangkok, Thailand.
 He also coached the 1999 Chunichi Cup team in Nagoya, Japan, and the 2001 Pan-Am Championship team in Cancun, Mexico.
 He served as a personal coach to former Wolverine gymnast Daniel Diaz-Luong at the 2001 World Championships in Ghent, Belgium.

 Golder was a three-time letterwinner in gymnastics (1975-77) and a member of Michigan's 1975 Big Ten championship team.
-In 2008, Golder was inducted into the Alpena High School Alumni Hall of Fame, and in 2001 he was inducted into Alpena Sports Hall of Fame.
+In 2008, Golder was inducted into the Alpena High School Alumni Hall of Fame and was inducted into the Alpena Sports Hall of Fame in 2001.